Rokiis1/roadmap/api_styles/building_restful_apis.md

     - **Using Verbs in the URI:** Avoid URIs like `/getUser` or `/createProduct` the action should be represented by the HTTP method, not the URI.
     - **Inconsistent Naming Conventions:** Mixing singular and plural forms (`/user/orders`) can lead to confusion.
     - **Overly Complex or Irrelevant Terms:** Avoid adding unnecessary details (`/listAllUsers`) that do not add clarity to the resource being accessed.
+    - **Case Inconsistency:**
+      - Using uppercase letters for resource names or path parameters (`/Users` instead of `/users`) can cause issues on case-sensitive servers.
+      - Path and query parameters should be written in lowercase for consistency.

 </details>